 Distribution: New Mexico: McKinley, Sandoval, San Juan counties.
 Arizona: Navajo County.

 Habitat: Rim rock ledges of the Mesa Verde Group, in sagebrush and piņon-juniper woodland; 2,070 m (6,800 ft).

 Remarks: Astragalus cliffordii is named for Navajo botanist Arnold Clifford.
-It is a very narrow endemic known only from the type location near the head of Wild Berry Canyon on the Navajo Nation.
 Additional field surveys are needed to determine its abundance and distribution.